kyewei/MusicGen/README.md

 ##Rundown of Features

 * Can specify key (only major for now) piece is generated in
-* Choice between schochastic matrix and tonic-predominant-dominant matrix
+* Choice between stochastic matrix and tonic-predominant-dominant matrix
-* Autocompletes entire 4 voicings
+* Auto-completes entire 4 voicings
 * Able to select which rules of harmony to follow
 * Can also identify intervals, make scales in natural and single sharp/flat keys (this needed to exist for the rest to work)